 When you buy or sell stocks, ETFs, and options on Robinhood, we mostly send your orders to market makers that typically offer better prices than public exchanges.

 To compete with exchanges, the market makers, with which we have relationships, offer rebates to brokerages like ours.
 Rebates are one of several revenue streams that make it possible for us to provide a range of financial products and services at a low cost.

 Order routing is the process of sending your order to a market maker or directly to an exchange.

-A market maker is a third-party institution that typically acts as a liquidity provider and executes your order.
+A market maker is a third-party institution that typically acts as a liquidity provider and executes orders.

 Jenna wants to buy one share of POWA.
-To do that, she places a buy order on Robinhood.
+To do so, she places a buy order on Robinhood.
 From there, Robinhood's order routing system uses an algorithm that sends her order to a market maker or exchange based in part on the quality of its past executions.

 We have relationships with several market makers, and our routing system is designed to automatically send most orders to the market makers that are likely to give you the best execution, based on historical performance.